nbdd0121/wsld/README.md

 This program is written in Rust.
 If you do not have Rust toolchain installed you can get it from https://rustup.rs/.
 Building on Windows also requires Visual C++ toolchain.

-Install in both WSL and Windows using `cargo install --git https://github.com/nbdd0121/x11-over-vsock` (The binary will be installed to `~/.cargo/bin/x11-over-vsock` and `%USERPROFILE%\.cargo\bin\x11-over-vsock.exe`).
+Install in WSL using `cargo install --git https://github.com/nbdd0121/x11-over-vsock x11-over-vsock-client` and install in Windows using `cargo install --git https://github.com/nbdd0121/x11-over-vsock x11-over-vsock-server` (The binary will be installed to `~/.cargo/bin/x11-over-vsock-client` and `%USERPROFILE%\.cargo\bin\x11-over-vsock-server.exe`).

 You can also download pre-built binaries from [GitHub Actions artifacts](https://github.com/nbdd0121/x11-over-vsock/actions?query=branch%3Amaster).

 ## Usage

-In WSL, run `x11-over-vsock` and set `DISPLAY=:0`.
+In WSL, run `x11-over-vsock-client` and set `DISPLAY=:0`.

 In Windows, start a X server (e.g. VcXsrv) on TCP port 6000, and you can either:
-* Execute `hcsdiag list` with administrator privilege to get the VMID of your WSL instance, then `x11-over-vsock.exe <VMID>` (no administrator privilege required).
+* Execute `hcsdiag list` with administrator privilege to get the VMID of your WSL instance, then `x11-over-vsock-server.exe <VMID>` (no administrator privilege required).
 WSL must be running before execution, and you will need to kill and start the process again if shutdown you shutdown the WSL utility VM.
-* Execute `x11-over-vsock.exe` with administrator privilege.
+* Execute `x11-over-vsock-server.exe` with administrator privilege.
 It will automatically retrieve WSL VMID.
 WSL must be running before execution, and you will need to kill and start the process again if you shutdown the WSL utility VM.
-* Execute `x11-over-vsock.exe --daemon` with administrator privilege.
+* Execute `x11-over-vsock-server.exe --daemon` with administrator privilege.
 It will poll WSL status every 5 seconds, and start/shutdown server automatically.

 ### Automatic Start Setup